AdamMHayes/AADRoles-OnPrem/ImplementationGuide.md

 4. Once the Automation Account is created, select it in the console (you'll likely need to hit Refresh to see it)
 ### Set Azure AD App Registration Permissions
 1. Navigate to Azure Portal > Azure Active Directory > Roles and Administrators
-2. Select *Privileged role administrator* and add *AdminGroupSync* as a member
-3. Select *Group administrator* and add *AdminGroupSync* as a member
+2. Select *Group administrator* and add *AdminGroupSync* as a member
-4. Navigate to Azure Portal > Azure Active Directory > App registrations
+3. Navigate to Azure Portal > Azure Active Directory > App registrations
-5. Search for *AdminGroupSync* and select it from the list
+4. Search for *AdminGroupSync* and select it from the list
-6. Scroll down to API Permissions and add the following Microsoft Graph permissions:
+5. Scroll down to API Permissions and add the following Microsoft Graph permissions:
-  - Group.Read.All
-  - GroupMember.ReadWrite.All
   - User.Read.All
 ### Add PowerShell Modules
 1. Scroll down and select Shared Resouces > Modules gallery